Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Proofs

 \subsection{Max-Entropy Expert Posterior for MDPs}

-\begin{repproposition}{prop:mdp-posterior} Consider a contextual MDP $\mdp = \lpar\cS, \cA, \cT, R, H, \rho, \mu^\star \rpar$.
-Assume the transition function $\cT$ does not depend on the task variables.
+\begin{proposition}[Max-Entropy Expert Posterior for MDPs] Consider a contextual MDP $\mdp = \lpar\cS, \cA, \cT, R, H, \rho, \mu^\star \rpar$.
+Assume the transition function $\cT$ does not depend on the context variables.
 Moreover, assume the reward distribution is Gaussian with unit variance and \cref{assump:opt-expert} holds.
 Then, the log-pdf posterior function under the maximum entropy prior is given as: